eea/eea.eggmonkey/docs/README.txt

     monkey
     ...

-Also, you need to add a new part:
+Also, you need to add a new part (+ the python26 part, if you don't already have it):

 [monkey]
 recipe = zc.recipe.egg
 eggs = eea.eggmonkey
+python = python26

+[python26]
+executable = /usr/bin/python2.6

 Usage
 -----